Clovis I: Assault of the Alamanni

-In 496, the Alamanni invaded and some Salians and Ripuarians reguli defected to their side.
+In 496, the Alamanni invaded and some Salians and Ripuarians reguli (kings) defected to their side.
 Clovis met his enemies near the strong fort of Tolbiac.
 During the fighting, the Franks suffered heavy losses.
 Clovis, together with over three thousand Frankish companions, may have converted to Christianity around this time.
 With the help of the Ripuarian Franks he narrowly defeated the Alamanni in the Battle of Tolbiac in 496.
 Now Christian, Clovis confined his prisoners, Chararic and his son, to a monastery.

-Business in Burgundy
+Relations with Burgundy

-In 500 or 501, the relationship between the Burgundian brothers took a turn for the worse when Godegisel began scheming against his brother Gundobad.
+In 500 or 501, Godegisel began scheming against his brother Gundobad.
 He promised his brother-in-law territory and annual tribute for defeating his brother.
-Clovis was eager to subdue the political threat to his realm and crossed to the Burgundian territory.
-After hearing about the incident, Gundobad moved against Clovis and called his brother.
-The three armies met near Dijon, where both the Franks and Godegisel's forces defeated the host of the dumbfounded Gundobad, who escaped to Avignon.
-Clovis proceeded to follow the Burgundian king and laid siege to the city; however, after some months, he was convinced to abandon the siege and settled for an annual tribute from Gundobad.
+Clovis was eager to subdue the political threat to his realm and crossed into the Burgundian territory.
+Gundobad then moved against Clovis and called his brother for reinforcements.
+The three armies met near Dijon, where both the Franks and Godegisel's forces defeated the dumbfounded Gundobad, who escaped to Avignon.
+Clovis pursued him and laid siege to the city.
+After some months, Clovis was convinced to abandon the siege and settled for an annual tribute from Gundobad.

-Armonici allies
+Armorici allies

 In 501, 502 or 503, Clovis led his troops to Armorica.
-He had previously restricted of his operations to minor raids, yet this time, the goal was subjugation.
-Clovis failed to complete his objective via military means; therefore, he was constrained to statecraft, which proved fruitful, for the Armonici shared Clovis's disdain for the Arian Visigoths.
+He had previously restricted his operations to minor raids, but now the goal was subjugation.
+Clovis failed to complete this objective via military means; therefore, he was constrained to statecraft.
+This proved fruitful, for the Armonici shared Clovis's disdain for the Arian Visigoths.
 Armorica and its fighters were thus integrated into the Frankish realm.

 Late reign (507–511)

 Visiting the Visigoths

 In 507 Clovis was allowed by the magnates of his realm to invade the remaining threat of the Kingdom of the Visigoths.
 King Alaric had previously tried to establish a cordial relationship with Clovis by serving him the head of exiled Syagrius on a silver plate in 486 or 487.
 However, Clovis was no longer able to resist the temptation to move against the Visigoths, for many Catholics under Visigoth yoke were unhappy and implored Clovis to make a move.
-But just to be absolutely certain about retaining the loyalties of the Catholics under Visigoths, Clovis ordered his troops to omit raiding and plunder, for this was not a foreign invasion, but a liberation.
+But just to be absolutely certain about retaining the loyalties of the Christians under Visigoths, Clovis ordered his troops to omit raiding and plunder, for this was not a foreign invasion, but a liberation.

-Armonici assisted him in defeating the Visigothic kingdom of Toulouse in the Battle of Vouillé in 507, eliminating Visigothic power in Gaul.
+Armorici assisted him in defeating the Visigothic kingdom of Toulouse in the Battle of Vouillé in 507, eliminating Visigothic power in Gaul.
 The battle added most of Aquitaine to Clovis's kingdom and resulted in the death of the Visigothic king Alaric II.

 According to Gregory of Tours, following the battle the Byzantine Emperor Anastasius I made Clovis a patrician and honorary consul.